raganwald-deprecated/rewrite_rails/README.md

     (first_product = Product.find(:first, ...) and first_product.update_attribute(:on_sale, true))

 The good news is that while your colleague's rewriting destroys what you originally wrote, RewriteRails leaves your `.rr` files just the way it found them.
 So with RewriteRails, both you and your colleague can get along just fine.

-**How do I know what will be rewritten?**

-Consult [the doc folder](http://github.com/raganwald/rewrite_rails/tree/master/doc).
-Every rewriter gets its own page.

 **How can I see what is rewritten?**